Gordon Cummins: Witness testimony

-Sir Bernard Spilsbury followed Cherrill into the witness box to testify as to the post mortem examination he had conducted upon Oatley's body.
+Sir Bernard Spilsbury followed Cherrill into the witness box to testify as to the post-mortem examination he had conducted upon Oatley's body.
 Spilsbury testified the cause of death had been the deep cut to her throat, that Oatley would have bled to death in less than five minutes, and that death had occurred at approximately 12:30 a.m. on the morning of the discovery of her body, although the actual time of her death could have been up to two hours before or after this time.

-Felix Sampson then testified that between 10:30 and 11 p.m. on the night of Oatley's disappearance, he and Cummins had accosted two prostitutes outside the Monico Restaurant in Piccadilly Circus.
-The two had agreed to reconvene outside the restaurant after "taking care of business".
-Sampson testified he had arrived back outside the restaurant at approximately 11:30 p.m. and had waited roughly 25 minutes for Cummins to appear before walking alone to a local pub.
+Felix Sampson then testified that between 10:30 and 11 p.m. on the night of Oatley's disappearance, he and Cummins had accosted two prostitutes outside the Café Monico in Piccadilly Circus.
+The two had agreed to reconvene outside the restaurant after "taking care of business."
+(Note: Prior to meeting Evelyn Oatley, Cummins solicited the services of a prostitute named Laura Denmark.
+Cummins had been unable to maintain a full erection in this encounter, and—via masturbation and sensual movements and gestures from Denmark—had gradually ejaculated inside a condom.
+He then thanked Denmark before apologising, stating he had "[drank] too much" that evening.
+Cummins then redressed and left Denmark's apartment.
+He is believed to have encountered Oatley approximately fifteen minutes later.)
+Sampson testified he had arrived back outside the restaurant at approximately 11:30 p.m. and had waited roughly twenty-five minutes for Cummins to appear before walking alone to a local pub.
 He had arrived back at St John's Wood at approximately 6 a.m., only to find Cummins asleep.
 When he later asked Cummins what time he had arrived back at the billet, Cummins had replied "about half-past three or four" in the morning, adding: "The woman I went with didn't satisfy me, so I went and found someone else."